 Zip: Use this option to compress the highlighted area in order to save disk space (it will automatically expand to normal size when next selected from the Main Menu: Area, Open).
 Typically, you would only use this for inactive areas.
 Note: If you Email or Backup an area that is currently zipped, you will not have the option to exclude results or include previous versions.

 Unzip: Use this option to uncompress the highlighted area.
 Since a compressed area is automatically uncompressed when it is next selected (Main Menu: Area, Open), you do not normally need to unzip it here in Manage Areas.

 Password: Use this option to add, change or delete the password for protecting access to an area.
 If an area already has a password, you will be prompted to enter the current password before you can enter a new password.
 Note: for password-protected areas, you must first enter the password before you can copy, rename, delete a version, edit the note, or edit the version comment.
-Note: Do not rely on this password to protect proprietary or sensitive information -- WEAP does not encrypt the data files, which means that anyone who knows how to read a Paradox database file can read the information.
+Note: Do not rely on this password to protect proprietary or sensitive information -- WEAP does not encrypt the data files, which means that anyone who knows how to read a NexusDB database file can read the information.

 Repair: Use this option to check the highlighted area data set for errors, including corrupted data files and orphaned data.
 Where possible, WEAP will attempt to fix these errors.
 If it cannot it will report the problem to you.
 If errors cannot be fixed, contact the staff of SEI-US for assistance.
 This option will also "pack" the data files of your area, removing unused space and compacting the data files. (this is different from the Zip option).